veduardo/django-pyx-openshift-quickstart/README.md

 Django on Openshift
 -------------------

-This repository helps you install and run Django 1.7 on Openshift..
+This repository helps you install and run Django 1.7 on Openshift.

 You can deploy django in three simple steps.